vyfor/cord.nvim/README.md

 ## 🌱 Contributing
 This project is in beta.
 Feel free to open an issue or pull request for missing icons or features.
 You can also contact me on Discord **[vyfor](https://discord.com/users/446729269872427018)** if you have any questions.

-## ❓ FAQ
-### Why Rust?
-> This plugin was initially written in Kotlin.
-Kotlin/Native, despite compiling to native code, still relies on the JVM for its compiler which is inconvenient, and aside from that, compile times are quite slow.

-### Why was Lua not considered?
-> The internal code needs to run on a separate thread due to Discord's ratelimit enforcement between connections.
-Implementing multithreading is much simpler in Rust compared to Lua.
-Although, a considerable part of the codebase still relies on Lua code.

-### Why does Cord use a timer-based approach?
-> Certain plugins often tend to break the order of events.
-And data such as cursor's current position needs to be fetched quite frequently and using autocommands for this task would stress the CPU.
-Thus, it was decided to use a timer.
-Regardless of that, Cord continues to rely on autocommands for aspects less prone to change, such as workspace or Git repository.

-### Dependency-free?
-> Every aspect, including FFI, JSON serialization and pipe connection, is implemented from scratch to avoid reliance on external crates and prevent any increase in compile times.
-Serialization is mainly hard-coded to focus on performance, even if the difference is negligible. 🤫